williebsweet/williebsweet.github.io/_posts/2016-01-31-streaming-to-a-theater-near-you.md

 ---
 title:  "Streaming to a Theater Near You"
 date:   2016-01-31 10:00:00
-description: Expanding the business model
+description: Expanding the on-demand business model
 tags: business film Netflix Amazon
 ---